Discover the gruesome past of Leicester's Guildhall

 Originally constructed in the late 14th century and since extended, the Guildhall had various purposes.
 It was Leicester's first police station, housing prison cells and the Constable's House.
 One of the eerie cells of the old gaol features a reconstructed gibbet, conjuring up thoughts of bygone horrors.
 You’ll learn that in 1832, Leicester was the last place in England to display the hanged bodies of convicts in this dastardly manner.

-The Guildhall hosts lots of events through the year including music, comedy and children's activities.
+The Guildhall hosts many events throughout the year including music, comedy and children's activities.

 For more local tourist information: